Reasons Why Emails go into Spam Folder

 Spam filters are always evolving and while they are effective solutions, some of these filters aren’t 100% accurate, so legitimate and important emails can go to spam too.

 To prevent that from happening, take steps to make sure your emails always make it to your recipients’ inbox.
-Here are the common reasons why your emails go into spam folder.
+Here are the common reasons why your emails go into your spam folder.

 1. You don’t have permission.